 BERJAYA BUSINESS SCHOOL

 FINAL EXAMINATION

 Student ID (in Figures) :

 Student ID (in Words) :

-Subject Code & Name : RTL: RTL1513 PRINCIPLES OF RETAILING
+Subject Code & Name : RTL1513 PRINCIPLES OF RETAILING

-Semester & Year : May / - Au gust 2 2016
+Semester & Year : SEPTEMBER - DECEMBER 2017

-Lecturer/Examiner : KATRINA CHUA
+Lecturer/Examiner : KAT RINA CHUA ١

-Duration : THR EE (3) Houi rs
+Duration : THR EE (3) Hou rs

 INSTRUCTIONS TO CANDIDATES

 1. This question paper consists of 2 parts:

-PART A (60 marks) : Answer all FOUR (4) short answer questions.
+PART A (70 marks) : Answer all FOUR (4) short answer questions.
 Answers are to be written in the Answer Booklet provided.

-PART B (40 marks) : Answer all FOUR (4) questions based on the case study.
+PART B (30 marks) : Answer all THREE (3) questions based on the case study.
 Answers are to be written in the Answer Booklet provided.

 - 2. Candidates are not allowed to bring any unauthorized materials except writing equipment into the Examination Hall.
 Electronic dictionaries are strictly prohibited. - 3.
 This question paper must be submitted along with all used and/or unused rough papers and/or graph paper (if any).
 Candidates are NOT allowed to take any examination materials out of the examination hall. - 4.
 Only ballpoint pens are allowed to be used in answering the questions, with the exception of multiple choice questions, where 2B pencils are to be used.
 WARNING: The University Examination Board (UEB) of BERJAYA University College of Hospitality regards cheating as a most serious offence and will not hesitate to mete out the appropriate punitive actions according to the severity of the offence committed, and in accordance with the clauses stipulated in the Students' Handbook, up to and including expulsion from BERJAYA University College of Hospitality.
-Total Number of pages = 5 (Including the cover page) PART A : SHORT ANSWER QUESTIONS (60 MARKS) INSTRUCTION(S) : There are FOUR (4) questions in this section.
+Total Number of pages = 5 (Including the cover page) PART A : SHORT ANSWER QUESTIONS (70 MARKS) INSTRUCTION(S) : There are FOUR (4) questions in this section.
 Answer ALL questions.
 Write your answers in the Answer Booklet(s) provided.

-QUESTION 1 Explain in detail FIVE (5) factors of macro environment which retailers need to put under consideration while operating a business.
+QUESTION 1 Analyse FIVE (5) key components for integrated marketing communication that should be applied by retailers.
+(15 marks) QUESTION 2 Discuss THREE (3) types of store layout that can be used by retailers to attract high foot traffic into the store.
+(15 marks) QUESTION 3 Explain in detail FIVE (5) factors of macro environment which retailers need to put under consideration while operating a business.
 Provide examples to support your answers.
-(15 marks) QUESTION 2 Justify FIVE (5) opportunities for retailers to develop sustainable competitive advantage in the international business context.
-(15 marks) QUESTION 3 Analyse FIVE (5) key components for integrated marketing communication that should be applied by retailers.
-(15 marks) QUESTION 4 Discuss THREE (3) types of store layout that can be used by retailers to attract high foot traffic into the store.
-(15 marks) END OF PART A PART B : CASE STUDY (40 MARKS) INSTRUCTION(S) : There are FOUR (4) questions in this section.
+(20 marks) QUESTION 4 Justify FIVE (5) opportunities for retailers to develop sustainable competitive advantage in the international business context.
+(20 marks) END OF PART A PART B : CASE STUDY (30 MARKS) INSTRUCTION(S) : There are THREE (3) questions in this section.
 Answer all questions.
 Write your answers in the Answer Booklet(s) provided.